dortania/OpenCore-Install-Guide/post-install/security.md

 ## ScanPolicy

 What this quirk allows to prevent scanning and booting from untrusted sources.
-Setting to `0` will allow all sources present to be bootable but calculating a specific ScanPolicy value will allow you a greater range of flexibilty and security.
+Setting to `0` will allow all sources present to be bootable but calculating a specific ScanPolicy value will allow you a greater range of flexibility and security.

-To calculate the ScanPolicy value, you simply add up all the hexidecimal values(with a hexideciaml calculator, you can access this from the built-in macOS caluclator app with `⌘+3`).
-Once it's all added up, you would add this hexidecimal value to ScanPolicy(you will need to convert it to a decimal value first, Xcode will automatically convert it when you paste it)
+To calculate the ScanPolicy value, you simply add up all the hexadecimal values(with a hexadecimal calculator, you can access this from the built-in macOS calculator app with `⌘+3`).
+Once it's all added up, you would add this hexadecimal value to ScanPolicy(you will need to convert it to a decimal value first, Xcode will automatically convert it when you paste it)

 `0x00000001 (bit 0)` — OC\_SCAN\_FILE\_SYSTEM\_LOCK